Lornatang/SSRGAN-PyTorch/README.md

 5. [Contributing](#contributing)
 6. [Credit](#credit)

-### About Super Resolution Generative Adversarial Networks
+### About Research and application of GAN based super resolution technology for pathological microscopic images

 If you're new to SSRGAN, here's an abstract straight from the paper: